sambatv/imagecheck/docs/README.md

 ## Installation

-There are several ways to install the `imagecheck` application for use:
+There are several ways to install `imagecheck` for use:

 1. [`install.sh`](#installsh-script) script
 2. [`go install`](#go-install) command